HOW ARE SAT SCORES CALCULATED?

 Analysing Your Scores on the SAT

-Scores on standardised tests such as the SAT are taken into consideration throughout the college admissions process; however, they are not the only aspect that schools look at.
-The GPA you earned in high school, the extracurricular activities you participated in, the essays you wrote, and the letters of recommendation you received are all things that colleges consider in addition to your SAT results.
+Scores on standardized tests such as the SAT are taken into consideration throughout the college admissions process; however, they are not the only aspect that schools look at.
+The GPA you earned in high school, the extracurricular activities you participated in, the essays you wrote, and the letters of recommendation you received and many more are considered in addition to your SAT scores.

-Having said that, a student's score on the Scholastic Aptitude Test (SAT) can be a significant predictor of their academic potential and can assist universities decide whether or not a student would be a suitable fit for their university.
+Having said that, a student's score on the SAT can be a significant predictor of their academic potential and can assist universities decide whether or not a student would be a suitable fit for their university.

 When it comes to the main SAT, a score of 1200 or above is considered to be a good score, while a score of 1400 or higher is considered to be an excellent score.
 An extensive SAT preparation would help you in achieving the high score.
 However, the score that is considered "good" or "excellent" can vary depending on the college or university that you are applying to.
 This is something that you should be aware of before you submit your application.